ptro-development/ansible_simple_go_webapp/README.md

  1. an ansible user was created
  2. ssh keys were generated and propagated
  3. sudo was set for the ansible user to be able to run command as root
- 4. ansible hosts file at /etc/ansible/hosts was provide
+ 4. ansible hosts file at /etc/ansible/hosts was provided
    * look at provided hosts file in main project directory

 4. Source code of application is ready under /home/ansible/simple_app.go